 The Delhi Development Authority (DDA) on September 17, 2019, approved its transit-oriented development (TOD) policy under, which the body plans to make living and commuting easier for the city's residents while also maintaining the national capital’s environmental health.
 To achieve that goal and to encourage use of public transport, a variety of high-density, mixed-use-mixed-income buildings would be developed within a short distance of a rapid public transport network.

-An “exceptional growth in private vehicle ownership” has made the matters worse and it is “imperative” for Delhi to adopt a TOD policy, and by way of that provide its citizens the twin benefits of better housing and better transportation, while cutting down the city's carbon footprint, says the Plan.
+An “exceptional growth in private vehicle ownership” has made the matters worse, and it is “imperative” for Delhi to adopt a TOD policy, and by way of that provide its citizens the twin benefits of better housing and better transportation, while cutting down the city's carbon footprint, says the Delhi Master Plan 2021.

 What is TOD policy?